 What is insourcing?

-Insourcing is where a company hires and assigns an individual or team within the company to carry out a specific function.
+Insourcing is where a company hires and assigns an individual or team to carry out a specific function.
 This might be business as usual or to implement a specific project.
 For example, you might hire a content executive to join your team to write and publish blogs and news for your marketing team.
-Or you might already have someone internally working on your marketing activities and decide to assign them a series of new responsibilities to support your inbound marketing activity.
+Or you might already have someone internally working on your marketing activities and decide to assign them a series of new responsibilities.

-Outsourcing your marketing efforts can come with a hefty price tag, as you’re paying for an external company or freelancer as opposed to having your own internal team.
+Outsourcing your marketing efforts can come with a hefty price tag, as you’re paying for an external company or freelancer instead of having your own internal team.
 This cost of this service will vary based on what it is you require, the size of the outside partner (individuals vs agencies), and how many hours or days per month you want them working on your account.

 Hiring an internal marketing executive also comes with additional costs.
 Not only do you need to pay a wage and allocate for sick, holiday and pensions, but you might need to invest in additional training.
 However, that said, in the long run, the cost of internalising your efforts is generally cheaper than outsourcing.

-Depending on whether you hire an experienced or junior marketer will determine their knowledge of the industry, skill set and confidence.
+Whether you hire an experienced or junior marketer will determine their industry knowledge, skill set, and confidence.
 That said, they’ll benefit from being ‘on the ground’ all day, every day within your business.
 They’ll gain a far deeper insight into how your business operates and what makes you unique.
-They’ll also have the opportunity to integrate with the rest of your team; giving them invaluable insights.
+They’ll also have the opportunity to integrate with the rest of your team, giving them invaluable insights.

 We briefly touched on culture above, and while an agency can get a feel for what you do and your company culture through meetings, events and project briefs, this can only go so far.

-An internal marketer will live and breathe your business culture, and this will come across in their work.
-There’s no better person to do your marketing than someone that spends all day, every day as part of your team.
+An internal marketer will live and breathe your business culture, which will come across in their work.
+There’s no better person to do your marketing than someone that spends all day, every day, as part of your team.

 We recently celebrated one of our team’s birthday in-house, and it was effortless for us to snap a picture and share this on our socials.
 On reflection, we realised that without an internal marketing person, this would have been an opportunity missed.
 When the unexpected happens, you want to be able to capture these moments and share them online, whether it’s a project launch, a hot topic that you want to release a piece of copy or video about, or maybe just a social post.
 To communicate this with an agency and wait for them to action can mean missing the mark altogether.